lmonty22/brackIt-backend/README.md

 1. Clone down this repo and cd into the directory

-2. #Create Your Own Secret Key.
+2. Create Your Own Secret Key.
-    This repo relies on JWT to generate tokens to be stored in localstorage.
+    This repo relies on the JWT ruby gem to generate user tokens to be stored in localstorage.
 JWT requires a secret key to decode and encode user information.
 Create a .env file in the top level of the directory to store your secret key.
 This file should already be added to gitIgnore and will not be pushed to gitHub.
 Your .env file should look something like this:
     `SECRET_KEY= 'YourSecretKeyString'`

 3. Run